 It is most famous for being home to the steepest street in the world – Baldwin Street.
 This street has attracted tourists from all over the world and it’s not hard to see why.
-However, Dunedin has plenty more to offer.
+However, Dunedin has plenty more to offer including activities for kids.

 Many people choose to visit on their way to Milford Sound, but we’d recommend spending a decent amount of time there if you can.

 One of the main reasons for this is that you’ll have time to explore the nearby Otago Peninsula, which is home to a variety of wildlife.
 This includes rare yellow-eyed penguins, sea lions, and albatross colonies.